VanshajR/ChatBot/README.md

 ## Usage

 - Modify the `intents.json` file to customize the chatbot's understanding of queries and responses.
-- Train the chatbot model using `model.py` if you make significant changes to intents or data.
+- Train the chatbot model using `model.py` to suit your data.

 ---